3-Year-Old “Little Saints” Program

-The 2016-2017 school year boasts the launch of a pilot class of 3-year-old students at Our Lady of Mercy.
-Developed as a preparatory year for Pre-Kindergarten, our smallest children spend their school day learning early literacy and math skills through play and developmentally appropriate learning centers and social interactions.
+Developed as a preparatory year for Pre-Kindergarten, our 3-Year-Old Little Saints spend their school day learning early literacy and math skills through play and developmentally appropriate learning centers and social interactions.

 Pre-K and Kindergarten: